edrisshk1/I-Cow-Care/README.md

 4/ Prepare a dashboard for data visualization and analysis using Node-RED.

-5/Train machine learning models using Edge Impulse Platform for Embedded ML.
+5/ Hardware design: 3D mechanical and electronic design.

-6/ Hardware design: 3D mechanical and electronic design.
+6/Train machine learning models using Edge Impulse Platform for Embedded ML.

 # 1/ Installation and environment preparation